MarieVbg/LoopCaregiver/fastlane/testflight.md

 Note 2 - Depending on your build history, you may find some of the Identifiers are already configured - and you are just verifying the status; but in other cases, you will need to configure the Identifiers.

-1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the apple developer site.
+1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the Apple Developer site.
 1. For each of the following identifier names:
     * LoopCaregiver
     * LoopCaregiverWidgetExtension